hitchdev/hitchstory/docs/why-not/unit-test.md

 ---
-title: Why use hitchstory instead of an xUnit framework? (e.g.
+title: Why use hitchstory instead of a unit testing framework?
 ---

-First note that this is *not* an argument against the following:
+This is *not* an argument against the following:

 * Testing in general
 * Test driven development
 * Low level testing (of classes and methods or otherwise)
 * Property based testing (e.g. hypothesis).
 * Mocking

-All of those things are great.
-Please do not mistake this as an argument against any of them in principle.
-None of them actually require the use of unit tests.

-There are, broadly speaking, two applications of unit testing - one which works okay and one of which works poorly enough that advocates for it are actually doing great harm.
+* Doctests

+All have their place.

+This simply about the use of unit testing frameworks - py.test, nose, unittest2, jUnit, etc. for low level testing, integration testing *and* end to end testing.

 There are, broadly speaking, two types of code - algorithmic code and integration code.
 Here are several examples of the former: